victor-istomin/c-with-crosses/content/posts/templates-easy-part1.md

     }

     return result;
+}{{< /highlight >}}
-}{{< /highlight >}}Just in case, a quick note (1): that's a template that can accept the something that could be passed to `std::begin`, and return the same type as the `makeString` for the first element of that collection.
+Just in case, a quick note (1): that's a template that can accept the something that could be passed to `std::begin`, and return the same type as the `makeString` for the first element of that collection.

 Compile, run, so far so good:

     a: A; b: B{1}; pi: 3.141593
     xs: 1;2;3; ys: 4.000000;5.000000;6.000000; zs: 7.000000;8.000000;9.000000

-The reader may be happy with this code, and it's okay: that may mean that there is no professional deformation has been developed.
-One might see, and it's okay, too.
+However, that code has a pitfall we're about to discover in the next section.

-## makeString() for strings
+## String parameter support in makeString()

 Just in case, why don't?
-It might help us simplify makeString() usage in other termplates.
-First of all, add some test cases:
+It might streamline the makeString() usage in other templates.
+Let's start by adding some test cases:
 {{< highlight cpp>}}
 // main.cpp
 // ...